FriendlyIndr/linear-algebra/README.md

 # linear-algebra

-A collection of programs I have written in my spare time.
+A collection of programs I have written with my friends in my spare time.